Securing Work Opportunities After Graduation on Subclass 485

 By remaining adaptable and open-minded, you can identify unexpected opportunities that align with your career aspirations.

-By taking these steps, you will be well-prepared to enter the workforce and find opportunities that not only match your skills and interests but also contribute to your long-term professional growth.
-Happy job hunting!
+By taking these steps, you will be well-prepared to enter the Australian workforce and find opportunities that not only match your skills but also contribute to your long-term Permanent Residency (PR) goals.